 Is learning music theory difficult?

-Yes and no. You must practice music theory regularly to get fluent with the musical language.
+Yes and no. You must practice music theory regularly to get fluent in the musical language.
 It will take some time to wrap your head around concepts and terminology.

 However, if you take small bites of musical theory and put it into practice, the concepts will start to click over time.